Scientific Name

 Description

-×Sedeveria 'Rolly' is a beautiful small succulent that forms a compact clump of short-stemmed rosettes.
-Leaves are fleshy, waxy bright green in summer or when grown in shade or pinkish-yellow in the sun with colder temperatures in winter.
-Unfortunately, this hybrid does not produce flowers.
+×Sedeveria 'Rolly' is a beautiful, small succulent that forms a compact clump of fleshy, bright green leaves arranged in short-stemmed rosettes.
+The leaves take on pinkish-yellow hues when stressed by the sun or exposed to colder temperatures in winter.

 Hardiness

-USDA hardiness zones 9a to 11b: from 20 °F (−6.7 °C) to 45 °F (+7.2 °C).
+USDA hardiness zones 9a to 11b: from 20°F (6.7°C) to 45°F (7.2°C).

 How to Grow and Care

 When growing Sedum, keep in mind that Sedum plants need very little attention or care.
-They will thrive in conditions that many other plants thrive in but do just as well in less hospitable areas.
-They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
-A common name for Sedum is Stonecrop because many gardeners joke that only stones need less care and live longer.
+They will thrive in conditions that many other plants thrive in, but also do just as well in less hospitable areas.
+They are ideal for that part of your yard that receives too much sun or too little water to support the growth of other plants.
+A common name for Sedum is Stonecrop, because many gardeners joke that it requires less care and lives longer than stones.

 See more at How to Grow and Care for Sedum.